dhanushnatra/smiley/README.md

 # Step1 :
 - go to <a href="https://www.kaggle.com/datasets/fatihkgg/affectnet-yolo-format">Dataset Link</a>
 and download dataset
 - extract to folder named dataset in working directory and then
+- create a virtual environment and activate it  (optional)
 - Install requirements
     ```bash
     pip install -r requirements.txt
     ```

-# Step 2 :
+# Step 2 (Optional):

 - ## Run